-Previously he was director of Campaigns at the University of Sheffield, Director (CEO) of the Paul Hamlyn Foundation, and honorary visiting senior fellow of City, University of London’s Cass Business School.
+Previously he was director of campaigns at the University of Sheffield, director (CEO) of the Paul Hamlyn Foundation, and honorary visiting senior fellow of City, University of London’s Bayes Business School.

 He is a former member of the Arts & Humanities Research Council, and was awarded an honorary doctorate by the University of Bristol for his work in the fields of philanthropy and fundraising.

 I’m delighted to be here helping Moorfields Eye Charity do even more to advance the future of eye health.
 On behalf of everyone our supporters have enabled us to help or give hope to - thank you.

 Ailish leads the charity’s grant making and research funding activities.

 She has over 10 years’ experience in grants management and the development of grant funding programmes and strategies.